uchicago-capp-30320/CivicLens/docs/reglib.md

 reglib DOCS
 ==============

-Quick start guide for CivicLens' internal library for accessing data via the Regulations.gov API.
-This library contains methods for collecting comments, dockets, and documents from Regulations.gov.
+Quick start guide for CivicLens' internal library for accessing data via the regulations.gov API.
+This library contains methods for collecting comments, dockets, and documents from regulations.gov.

 ## Getting Started

-To collect data from Regulations.gov, you'll first need an API key which can request [here](https://open.gsa.gov/api/regulationsgov/).
+To collect data from regulations.gov, you'll first need an API key which you can request [here](https://open.gsa.gov/api/regulationsgov/).
 Once you have your key, you can add it as an Environment Variable by following the steps described under [Contributing](index.md#contributing), or you can replace `api_key` with your unique key.

 ## Example

 Let's walk through how to collect data for the proposed rule "FR-6362-P-01 Reducing Barriers to HUD-Assisted Housing."
 You can read the actual rule and view comments at this [link](https://www.regulations.gov/document/HUD-2024-0031-0001).
-To collect data on this rule, we'll need to search by the Document ID, which we can pass in the `params` argument like this:
+To collect data on this rule, we'll need to search by the Document ID, which we can pass into the `params` argument like this:

 ```python
 import access_api_data as reglib